 After repeated correspondence, OGCI says ‘we are unable to respond to your specific questions right now’.

-With hope and Walter Conkrite in mind, I am looking forward.
+With hope and Walter Conkrite on my mind, I am looking forward.
 I really want to explore based on what rationale the fossil fuel companies consider themselves as rightful stakeholders in climate negotiations.

 (This piece was originally published by Daily Sun on October 3, 2017)